gitcodedave/screendiaries/README.md

 - Return to the homepage.
 Your second, mock user's "Following" counter will increase, and you can click on it to see the users they now follow.
 - You will also see the activity feed of the user they have now followed.
 You can add that content to the mock-user's queue, as well as "Like" their activity and "Comment" on it.
 - Back on your homepage, you can now click the "Friends WatchList" button to see all of the content users you've followed have added to their own Watchlists.
+- If the other user you are following has added any content to your Watchlist, when you go to the content and click on the "Who's Watching" button, you will see them on the list of users who are also Watching the content.

 ### Updates
 - Now that you've "Followed" the original user, "Liked", and "Commented" on some of their Activity with the mock-user account, Logout at the bottom of the profile homepage and Login again as the original user.